How To Migrate

 SDK integration

-Mailtrap has SDKs for PHP, Node.js, Python, Ruby, and Elixir.
+Mailtrap has SDKs for PHP, PHP (Laravel + Symphony), Node.js, NodeMailer, Python, Ruby, ActionMailer, Elixir, and Java.
 If your project is written in any of these languages, you can import the package and configure the email-sending script as shown on GitHub.

-If you already have templates with your current provider, you can rebuild them in Mailtrap.
-At this moment, you can’t import templates directly, but you can copy them manually.
-Mailtrap uses Handlebars as a template markup.
+If you already have templates with your current provider, you can import them as HTML.
+Note that Mailtrap uses Handlebars as a template markup.

 Our Templates can be used with all Mailtrap products: Email API/SMTP, Email Marketing, and Email Testing.
 For template schemas, refer to the API docs.